CloudScope¶

 Why CloudScope?¶

-This architecture helps keep analysis behavior reproducible across interfaces and makes it possible to validate scientific workflows with unit tests and versioned releases.
+This architecture helps keep analysis behavior reproducible across interfaces and makes it possible to validate workflows with unit tests and versioned releases.

 One backend, multiple interfaces¶

-CloudScope is built around acqstore, the shared scientific backend.
+CloudScope is built around acqstore, the shared backend.
 The GUI is a user interface for the same backend APIs that can also be called directly from Python.

 Supported file formats¶